INTERNATIONAL OVERDOSE AWARENESS DAY – AUGUST 31

 On August 31, 2021, the Friars will celebrate a special Mass for Overdose Awareness Day in the private chapel at St. Christopher’s Inn, the Friars’ addiction treatment ministry, to celebrate those who are on the path to recovery and remembering the men and women and family members whose lives have been touched by addiction.

-On August 31, St. Christopher’s Inn will offer a special virtual training for those interested in learning how to administer Narcan to someone who has overdosed.
+On a regular basis St. Christopher’s Inn is offering virtual training for those interested in learning how to administer Narcan to someone who has overdosed.
 Narcan, which is the brand name for the drug, Naloxone, blocks the opioid receptors in the brain, and can reverse the effects of an opioid overdose.
 It has been available for almost 50 years as an antidote but has taken on an increased role in saving lives as the opioid epidemic has continued to grow.
 The American Medical Association endorses the training of lay people in the use of Narcan to prevent overdoses.
 Every state has enacted laws to increase naloxone availability and partnered with various providers to make Narcan kits/training available to community members.
-Learn more about the Virtual Narcan Training on August 31, 2021 here.
+Learn more about Virtual Narcan Training here.